projecthorus/horus-gui/README.md

   * v2 - 32-byte mode, Golay(23,12) FEC
 * RTTY (7N1, 7N2 and 8N2, standard [UKHAS sentences](https://ukhas.org.uk/communication:protocol) with CRC16 only)

-This project serves as a graphical front-end to [horusdemodlib](https://github.com/projecthorus/horusdemodlib) a Python/C library of telemetry demodulators based off the [codec2](https://github.com/drowe67/codec2) FSK modem.
+This project serves as a graphical front-end to [horusdemodlib](https://github.com/projecthorus/horusdemodlib/wiki) a Python/C library of telemetry demodulators based off the [codec2](https://github.com/drowe67/codec2) FSK modem.
 The core modem used in this library is very well tested, and performs in line with incoherent FSK demodulator theory.
 The RTTY decoder is approximately [2dB better](http://www.rowetel.com/?p=5906) than dl-fldigi, and the Horus Binary modem approximately 7 dB better again.
 The Horus Binary v2 mode provides some additional flexibility over the v1 mode, allowing the addition of custom telemetry fields.

+A short guide on how to receive a Horus Binary payload using Horus-GUI is [available here](https://github.com/projecthorus/horusdemodlib/wiki/1.1-Horus-GUI-Reception-Guide-(Windows-Linux-OSX)).

 ### Important Performance Notes
 The FSK demodulator at the core of this application expects the transmitter to behave like a modem.
 That is, it should: